• Skip to primary navigation

 Different Fresh Herb Try some fresh basil instead of parsley!

-Different Meat If you can't find pancetta, try prosciutto, ham, or even bacon.
+Different Meat If you can't find pancetta, try a bit of prosciutto, cooked ham, or even bacon.
+This would be a fantastic recipe for leftover holiday ham.

-Cheese Add a bit of parmesan, pecorino, or mozzarella at the end for an even more decadent, cheesy dinner.
+Cheese Grate a bit of parmesan, pecorino, or mozzarella at the end for an even more decadent, cheesy dinner.
 Don't go too crazy, though - the dish is already on the salty side.

 How to Store